sguir/ppgcourse/exercise_BP.md

 The files in each subfolder are classified according to the model/process (e.g., CORE, AUX,...)

-Open another container: the one (on your left) will be used to run Baypass ("BayPass container") and the other (on your right) to perform analysis and plots in R (just to avoid to upload the R libraries each time).
+Open another terminal window of the same container running the script newshelloncontainer in a new terminal of the host OS: the one (on your left) will be used to run Baypass ("BayPass container") and the other (on your right) to perform analysis and plots in R (just to avoid to upload the R libraries each time).

 Type in the "BayPass" container terminal: